 Styrene Butadiene Rubber (a.k.a.
 SBR, SBR Latex) is a synthetic polymer made of monomers 1,3-butadiene and styrene.
 In the copolymer generated, the butadiene molecule may assume three different forms, according to the way it is connected to the styrene component: (1) Cis 1,4-Butadiene; (2) Trans 1,4-Butadiene; and (3) Vinyl Butadiene.
 It represents by far the biggest market share between synthetic elastomers produced worldwide.
 This elastomer offers excellent abrasion resistance, excellent water resistance, good physical properties and easy processing.
 These properties vary depending on the molecular weight and styrene to butadiene ratio.
 There's two main Styrene-Butadiene polymer types: Styrene-Butadiene Latex and Styrene-Butadiene Rubber (SBR).
 SBR has a higher butadiene content than Latex and this makes it more elastic-like.

-Intratec offers professional, easy-to-understand reports examining Styrene Butadiene Rubber production.
+Intratec offers professional, easy-to-understand reports examining Styrene Butadiene Rubber production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).